ewandor/seum/README.md

+**NO ALPHA RELEASED PLANED YET**

 se-manager
 ==========

-Se-manager is a tool aimed to the administration of a multiple Space Engineer Dedicated Server running under multiple versions under Windows.
+Se-manager is a command line tool aimed to the administration of a multiple Space Engineer Dedicated Server running under multiple versions under Windows.

 Requirements:
 Python 3.4